An application of $p$-adic integration to the dynamics of a birational transformation preserving a fibration: Abstract

 \section{Abstract}

 Let $f\colon X \rato X$ be a birational transformation of a projective manifold $X$ whose Kodaira dimension $\kappa(X)$ is non-negative.
-We show that, if there exist a meromorphic fibration $\pi \colon X\rato B$ and a pseudo-automorphism $f_B\colon B\rato B$ which preserves a big line bundle $L\in \Pic(B)$ and such that $f_B\circ \pi=\pi\circ f$, then $f_B$ has finite order.\\ As a corollary we show that, for projective irreducible symplectic manifolds of type $K3^{[n]}$ or generalized Kummer, the first dynamical degree characterizes the birational transformations admitting a Zariski-dense orbit.
+We show that, if there exist a dominant rational map $\pi \colon X\rato B$ and a birational transformation $f_B\colon B\rato B$ which preserves a big line bundle $L\in \Pic(B)$ and such that $f_B\circ \pi=\pi\circ f$, then $f_B$ has finite order.\\ As a corollary we show that, for projective irreducible symplectic manifolds of type $K3^{[n]}$ or generalized Kummer, the first dynamical degree characterizes the birational transformations admitting a Zariski-dense orbit.